 You can charge your cell phone with a USB adapter for your car…

 If the sun is shining, this solar charger will charge up your cell phones and gadgets…

 Portable Charger External Battery Power Bank

-A stand-alone pre-charged battery pack will provide many subsequent recharges for your cell phones, smartphones, etc… I personally like this device due to its compact size vs. many available recharges.
+A stand-alone pre-charged USB external battery will provide many subsequent recharges for your cell phones, smartphones, and many other USB devices.
+I personally like this device due to its compact size vs. many available recharges.